marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 <!-- TODO: did she tattoo foreigners? that'd be a better word than "people" -->

 A showcase of her persistency, or rather adventurousness, was how hard she tried to find a career.
 It was astronomy for a bit, and she even tried a semester of geology.
 She signed up for an automotive workshop and later gave a try to content creation for CBD companies.
 All while preparing cocktails in bars.
-Somewhere, a couple of people keep tattoos from when she got into that, too.
+A few random people keep tattoos from when she got into that, too.
 I helped her build a CV, but we never managed to convince her to pursue arts!
 She argued she didn't want anyone telling her how to draw:

 TODO: coger fotos de "Nuestra Aroa" en Google Photos